USTA Billie Jean King National Tennis Center: Other uses

 In July 2008, the USTA Billie Jean King National Tennis Center and Arthur Ashe Stadium hosted its first non-tennis event, when the New York Liberty of the Women's National Basketball Association (WNBA) played in the "Liberty Outdoor Classic: 2008".
 The game itself was the first professional basketball regular season game played outdoors in the USA, by either men or women.
 The contest featured the Indiana Fever defeating the New York Liberty.

-USTA Billie Jean King National Tennis Center is the site of the annual New York State High School tennis championships, held in May.
+USTA Billie Jean King National Tennis Center is the site of the annual New York State High School tennis championships, held in May and November.
 This tournament is sponsored by the New York State Public High School Athletic Association (NYSPHSAA).

 In March 2020, due to the COVID-19 pandemic, the city proposed building a temporary 350-bed field hospital in the Billie Jean King National Tennis Center to treat overflow patients from area hospitals.
 It opened on April 10 and was later described by The New York Times as a "cautionary tale" of mismanaged government responses, having cost at least $52 million while only treating 79 patients until it closed on May 13.